nathanael2020/lit_surfer/README.md

 ## Features
 - **Automated arXiv Paper Search**: Search for papers on arXiv using user-defined terms.
 - **PDF Management**: Download and manage PDFs of academic papers.
-- **AI Summarization**: Summarize and critique academic papers using OpenAI GPT models.
+- **AI Summarization**: Summarize and critique academic papers using OpenAI, Together.ai, or other GPT models.
 - **Email Integration**: Email summaries and critiques of papers.

 ## Requirements